mvysny/mvysny.github.io/_posts/2021-9-22-java-will-die.md

 Java with Spring will die for sure.
 Java without Spring will probably die too, but it will take much more time.

+Also, don't learn Spring - there's no point in investing gigantic amount of time to learn a dead technology.